 Ideally, this will be a WebISO or SSO system such as Pubcookie.
 The minimal requirement is for the web server to be able to authenticate browser users and supply their identity to the Handle Server.

-Shibboleth currently supports retrieving user attribute information from an LDAP directory.
+Shibboleth currently supports retrieving user attribute information from an LDAP directory or a SQL database.
 For testing purposes, Shibboleth also supports a minimal echo responder which will always return pre-defined attributes.

 - Ensure you have already obtained the proper .tarball.

-- The archive will expand into a shibboleth-origin-1.1/ directory(/opt/ recommended).
+- The archive will expand into a shibboleth-origin-1.2/ directory(/opt/ recommended).

 - Run the following command to move the Java files into Tomcat's tree:

 - Tomcat 4.1.x requires that several Java jarfiles used by Shibboleth be located in a special "endorsed" folder to override obsolete classes that Sun includes with their JVM.
 To deal with this problem use the following command, adjusting paths as needed:

 Different versions of Tomcat or other Java servers may have other locations in which to place these files or deal with this problem.
 Refer to your application server's documentation to find out how to properly endorse classes, if necessary.

 - Restart Tomcat, which will automatically detect that there has been a new .war file added.
 This file will by default be expanded into /usr/local/tomcat/webapps/shibboleth.

 - Apache must be told to map the URL's for the Shibboleth HS and AA to Tomcat.
 Two popular ways of doing this are to include the following text directly in httpd.conf, or to place Include conf/mod_jk.conf in httpd.conf, and place the following lines in /etc/httpd/conf/mod_jk.conf:This will result in a HS URL of http://hostname/shibboleth/HS/.

 --------- begin ---------

 LoadModule jk_module libexec/mod_jk.so